 My social media marketing has taken various forms over the last 2 years since I started my business online.
 In the beginning, I used to spam my links like crazy in Facebook groups and Google Plus communities, with no results.
 Now, I post with a purpose and a strategy designed to build my brand, increase my authority and attract my target audience.
-The techniques described in this article are derived from my own experience over the past 2 years as well as the “Attraction Marketing” principles taught by My Lead System Pro.
-See Attraction Marketing: Simple 7 Step Method to DOMINATE Your Industry.
+The techniques described in this article are derived from my own experience of trial and error over the past 3 years.

 The Components of a Good Social Media Marketing Plan

 A good social media marketing plan should be comprised of the following minimum components:

 - Defining Your Ideal Customer

 - Selection of the Proper Social Media Sites

 - Development of Valuable Content

 - Posting & Interaction On Your Selected Sites

 Goals & Objectives